 Angels Have Been With Us for a Long Time

 Angels and angelic type beings have been recognised by humans since the dawn of civilization.
 The archetype of communication between mortals and the divine, angels, or angelic type forms exist is almost every religion and culture.

 They appear as harbingers of death, or to announce joyful and profound events.
 They bring catastrophic destruction and protect little children while they sleep.
-Angels have appeared a wheels of fire, beautiful human-like beings or monsters.
-Angels have been portrayed in ancient art and in popular movies, songs, and on charm bracelets.
+Angels have appeared as wheels of fire, beautiful human-like beings or monsters.
+They have been portrayed in ancient art and in popular movies, songs, and on charm bracelets.
 Protectors and destroyers, angels are beautiful and wonderous, profound and as simple as a child's faith.

 Archaeologists have unearthed alters dedicated to winged guardian angels in Iraq, in what was once Sumeria dating from 3,000 BC.
 Old stories go back even further.
 The idea of the existence of unearthly, shining beings predate the concept of a monotheistic God.

 The ancient Zoroastrian faith had guardian angels called Fravashi and mentioned a great battle between angels of good vs. angels of evil.
 Not only do the Islam, Jewish, and Christian faith feature angels, but mention the archangels Michael and Gabriel (or Jibril) by name.

 Angels come in all temperaments and types.
 They have appeared as wheels of fire and as giants with glowing faces and brilliant eyes.
 They assisted in Creation and later destroyed cities and towns.
 Lucifer, the Morning Star, said to be God's favorite fell out of favor to become the Prince of Darkness when he became jealous of God's favorite creation - mankind.